KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Jackson Felwinter.md

 Jackson is a brave, kind-hearted laid-back and has a strong sense of justice, morality, and righteousness.
 He always holds himself to a high standard and integrity.
 He possesses a strong sense of justice, morality, and righteousness.
 Despite this, he always is self-critical and will blame himself even for things that are out of his control.
 Jackson was born with inherit divine magic, along with a great prowess in magical study and martial prowess, which in turn has created the perfect warrior.
 He now is the leader of the [[Peacekeeper]] force.
 ##### Brief History/Timeline
 ###### Adolescence
 Jackson lived with his father [[Will Felwinter]] and [[Azriel Darkstar]], his adoptive brother and best friend.
 As a child Jackson was pushed to his limits by his father, Will.
 He always wanted Jackson to strive for new heights.
 Jackson at the time however did not share Will's work ethic.
 He was more laid back, often prioritizing fun and just enjoying living versus putting in the work for a better future due to relying on his prodigal abilities and never being challenged outside of home.
-Despite his laid-back nature, Jackson is a fierce fighter, having become the pinnacle of spell and blade and eventually becoming an Avatar of Tempus later on.
+Despite his laid-back nature, Jackson is a fierce fighter, having become the pinnacle of spell and blade and eventually becoming an Avatar of Bahamut later on.
 His Father, Will (who runs the peacekeeper academy), eventually had Jackson and Azriel both enroll into peacekeeper academy, so that they can best harness their potential to their maximum.
 ###### Twin Prodigies Arc
 [[Jackson Felwinter]] and Azriel on the way to the academy intervened in a minor threat, with a few gangs causing trouble.
 Even in their young age, Jackson and Azriel defeated them effortlessly, after which they went to the academy.
 Jackson, despite the publics heavy judgement of Azriel, still continued to hang around is best friend, which confused many of the students.
 During the house selection ceremony, Jackson was sorted into house beacon.
 ###### House Tournament Arc